 Notice the steel roof of the cathedral; it is amazing.
 Climb about 510 steps to an observation platform 95 meters from the ground and have an awesome view of the river Rhine and Cologne city.
 The belfry with the world’s largest free-swinging bell is astounding.

-The statue of 'Jeweled Madonna' with only the heads of Virgin Mary and Child Jesus showing is another major attraction.
-Notice the Baroque sculpture which dates back to late 17th century.
+The statue of ‘Jeweled Madonna’ with only the heads of the Virgin Mary and Child Jesus showing is another major attraction.
+Notice the Baroque sculpture which dates back to the late 17th century.

 For some wonder audio-visual and written accounts from tourists to the Cologne Cathedral: